boxwoods with flowers

 1. Sweet Alyssum

 Sweet Alyssum is technically a perennial in most areas.
-It grows low and over sizeable areas, making it ideal for cover planting and matt landscaping, and it will look fantastic grown beneath boxwoods.
+It grows low and over sizeable areas, making it ideal for cover planting and matt landscaping, and it will look fantastic perennial grown in front of boxwoods.
+Sweet Alyssum acts as a living mulch, helping to retain moisture and suppress weeds around your boxwoods.

-The abundance of flowers may entirely blanket the ground to create a wealth of color and contrast.
+This perennial has an abundance of flowers may entirely blanket the ground to create a wealth of color and contrast.
+It is one of the best companion plants to plant in front of boxwoods.
 Grows 3-10 inches tall and flowers in Spring and fall.
+It’s a great perennials to plant with boxwoods.

 2. Hydrangeas

+My favorite companion plants to grow in front of tall boxwood shrubs are hydrangeas.
 Hydrangeas are a classic companion for boxwoods.
 Depending on the type of boxwoods you have planted, planting hydrangeas in front or behind boxwoods is the class Hampton look I adore.
+If you are looking for color, consider planting boxwoods with the perennial hydrangea.

 I love hydrangea shrubs because they are relatively low-maintenance.
 Their vibrant flowers come in an array of colors (white, pink, purple, and blue) that contrast beautifully with evergreen boxwoods.
 Pick a smaller variety, like smooth hydrangeas, to maintain balance in your landscape.